Marathi language: Other

-Writing
+Writing systems

 Modi script was used to write Marathi.

 An effort to conserve the "Modi Script" under India Post's My Stamp scheme.
 Here, the word 'Marathi' is printed in the "Modi Script".

 The Kadamba script and its variants have been historically used to write Marathi in the form of inscriptions on stones and copper plates.
-The Marathi version of Devanagari, called Balbodh, is similar to the Hindi Devanagari alphabet except for its use for certain words.
+The Marathi variant of Devanagari, called Balbodh, is similar to the Hindi Devanagari alphabet except for its use for certain words.
 Some words in Marathi preserve the schwa, which has been omitted in other languages which use Devanagari.
 For example, the word 'रंग' (colour) is pronounced as 'ranga' in Marathi & 'rang' in other languages using Devanagari, and 'खरं' (true), despite the anuswara, is pronounced as 'khara'.
 The anuswara in this case is used to avoid schwa deletion in pronunciation; most other languages using Devanagari show schwa deletion in pronunciation despite the presence of schwa in the written spelling.
 From the 13th century until the beginning of British rule in the 19th century, Marathi was written in the Modi script for administrative purposes but in Devanagari for literature.
 Since 1950 it has been written in the Balbodh style of Devanagari.
 Except for Father Thomas Stephens' Krista Purana in the Latin script in the 1600s, Marathi has mainly been printed in Devanagari because William Carey, the pioneer of printing in Indian languages, was only able to print in Devanagari.
 He later tried printing in Modi but by that time, Balbodh Devanagari had been accepted for printing.

-Devanagari
+Devanagari script

-Marathi is usually written in the Balbodh version of Devanagari script, an abugida consisting of 36 consonant letters and 16 initial-vowel letters.
+Marathi is usually written in the Balbodh variant of Devanagari script, an abugida consisting of 36 consonant letters and 16 initial-vowel letters.
 It is written from left to right.
 The Devanagari alphabet used to write Marathi is slightly different from the Devanagari alphabets of Hindi and other languages: there are additional letters in the Marathi alphabet and Western punctuation is used.

 William Carey in 1807 Observed that as with other parts of India, a traditional duality existed in script usage between Devanagari for religious texts, and Modi for commerce and administration.

 Although in the Mahratta country the Devanagari character is well known to men of education, yet a character is current among the men of business which is much smaller, and varies considerably in form from the Nagari, though the number and power of the letters nearly correspond.